shashikhanal/cesium/README.md

 *After importing OpenAPI file, it might require some minor changes in order to successfully hit the endpoints.
 Please, contact `khanalshashi@gmail.com` for any confusions.*

+*Get `construction_site id` from the database and save to environment variable or use directly in the API request in your API testing client.*

 ## Tests

     $ npm run test